 *Student must have earned a standard high school diploma from a Florida public school.

-Prior to any test administration, all candidates must present a valid, photo bearing, government or state-issued ID.
+Prior to any test administration, all candidates must present a valid, photo bearing, government or state-issued ID (original required; no photocopy).
 High School students without a government issued photo ID or photo bearing High School ID may be admitted with an executed, photo bearing Student Identification Letter, such as those prepared for SAT or ACT test identification purposes.
 For a template, click here.

 Some tests, such as CLEP, will not permit use of a Student ID for admissions purposes.
 Others may require an additional second ID.
 Identification documents must meet the test publisher's guidelines.